patrickfrey/mewa/doc/faq.md

 ### How to implement lambdas?

-In the example **language1**, lambdas are declared like generics.
+In the example **language1**, lambdas are declared as types with an AST node and a list of parameter names attached.
+Such a lambda type can be passed as argument when instantiating a generic.
+The following happens when a lambda is applied:

+ 1. For each instance of the lambda a context-type is created and the parameters with their name and this context-type.
+    * Each parameter with a constructor is defiend with ```typedb:def_type``` with this constructor.
+A reduction is defined from this type to the passed parameter type.
+    * Each parameter without a constructor is defiend with ```typedb:def_type_as``` as alias of the passed parameter type.
-The node with the code of the lambda is traversed when referenced after the assignment of the parameters.
+    The parameter types are defined in the scope of the AST node of the lambda.
-Because the scope of the lambda is not a subscope of the caller, every parameter creates a type with the name of the lambda parameter and the constructor of the type instance passed.
-A reduction is defined to the parameter type.
+ 2. The AST node of the lambda is traversed with the context-type of the lambda in the set of context-types.
+ 3. The resulting constructor is returned as result of the traversal of the the lambda instance

-Because of the multiple uses of the same scope as in generics, lambdas have to define free variables with a context type created for each instance.
+Because of the multiple uses of the same scope as in generics, lambdas have to define free variables with a context-type created for each instance.
+As for generics, a context-type with the name prefix "local " is defined and used instead of 0 for local type definitions.
+This ensures that local definitions from different AST node traversals are separated from each other.

 <a name="cLibraryCalls"/>